 Rett Peaden is a Partner in the Corporate Practice of Smith, Gambrell & Russell, LLP.

-Rett started out on the path to becoming a college professor, until he realized that a PhD in the humanities was not the surest path to gainful employment.
-Now, instead of spending his days in library stacks with dusty tomes, he can be found lost in thought coming up with strategies for his clients’ businesses.
+Rett started out thinking he wanted to be a college professor, until he realized that a PhD in the humanities was not the surest path to gainful employment.
+Now, instead of spending his days in library stacks filled with dusty tomes, he can be found lost in thought coming up with ideas for his clients.

 In addition to a traditional law school degree, Rett earned an advanced degree in Taxation.
-Rett’s in-depth knowledge in tax strategies and entity structures helps his clients achieve their goals, whether forming an investment partnership, structuring a deal, advising an individual executive or closely-held family enterprise, or setting-up an international in-bound investment opportunity.
+His in-depth knowledge of tax strategies and entity structures helps clients achieve their goals whether forming a partnership, structuring a deal, or planning for the tax-efficient transfer of family wealth.

-Rett earned a B.A. degree in philosophy from Emory University, where he was in the Phi Sigma Tau Philosophy Honor Society and won the Byzantine History Award.
+Rett grew up in Atlanta and graduated summa cum laude from Woodward Academy where he was a National Merit Finalist and Captain of the Academic Team.
+He earned a B.A. degree in philosophy from Emory University, where he was in the Phi Sigma Tau Philosophy Honor Society and won the Byzantine History Award.
 He received a J.D. from Vanderbilt University Law School, where he was President of Colloquy, a student organization that invites outside speakers to campus.
 His LL.M. in Taxation is from the University of Florida.